jacquelinennguyen/pic10c_assignment_1/README.md

 Commit #4: Fixed minor syntax errors and tested on ints.
 Compiles, but output is right when run from terminal versus when run on Visual Studio

-Commit #5: Added * operator to multiply vectory by constant.
+Commit #5: Overloaded several operators.